 Available with prescription at many US Pharmacies Starting From Mid June 2013.

 Where can I find a doctor to discuss if Belviq is right for me?

 W8MD Medical Weight Loss Centers of America’s physicians are among the first obesity medicine physicians to offer Belviq for obese or qualified overweight patients after a physical examination by the weight loss physician.

 Cost of Belviq / Lorcaserin for weight loss

 Belviq costs approximately $3000/year per patient or about $250-275/month.
 Your insurance might cover this medication.
 Aetna and Blue Cross have announced coverage for Belviq.
 Check with your insurance carrier to see if they will cover this medication.

-How can W8MD Medical Weight Loss Center’s Insurance Physician Weight Loss Program in Greater Philadelphia and New York City Help?
+How can W8MD Medical Weight Loss Center’s Insurance Physician Weight Loss Program in Greater Philadelphia, New Jersey and New York City Help?